 Volume 2 of the ESIA has developed Project and/or site-specific mitigation, management & monitoring measures that must be incorporated into the respective construction, commissioning and operational phase of the project.

-Following approval of the ESIA by the regulatory authority and project lenders, these stated measures are conditions of the approval.
+Following approval of the National EIA (Stage 1) by SCEEP and the ESIA by the project lenders, these stated measures become conditions of the approval.

 5.3 Identification of Requirements from the Statutory Authority